 When I left corporate (waaaay back in 2001) to start my career as a Stay at Home Mom I had visions of crisp clean cotton gently swaying on the clothes line.
 Funnily enough it was never I that was placing said linens on the line.

-Then I discovered not only is motherhood completely devoid of anything or anyone perfectly behaved, it’s also devoid of any mental stimulation.
-This spurred me to create a small eBay shop (before Etsy) called “I Can Do It” kids charts and organizational items.
+The reality of motherhood spurred me to create a small ebay shop (before etsy) called “I Can Do It” kids charts and organizational items.
+I made one sale.

 Later on, I tried consulting in the insurance field and later, writing children’s curriculum.
-The reasons were varied, but they all failed.
+Fail and fail.
+The reasons were varied, but they both failed.

 I ordered a dozen or so books on the subject of small business and began studying.
-I followed every single word of Chris Brogan, Michael Hyatt, Five Minutes for Mom, Desperately Seeking Sanity, Copyblogger, Problogger, Brian Gardner and many others.
+I followed every single word of Chris Brogan, Brian Clark, Brian Gardner, Michael Hyatt, Michael Gerber, John Jantsch, Donald Miller, Seth Godin and Gary V, among others.